uproad/eavesdrop_call/README.md

 # EveDropCall

+# WIP
+You can't install this Gem by gem command.
+Sorry. :-)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/eve_drop_call`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem